citizenlabsgr/website/content/about/_index.md

 type: page
 ---

-Citizen Labs works together with our entire community to promote transparency, better understand problems, and support informed decisions.
-We apply open data and open source technology, convene civic volunteers, and engage community leadership to create data-driven solutions.
+Citizen Labs builds open source tools powered by public data to strengthen civic engagement in our communities.

 <br>